Nicaragua–Russia relations: History

 After Russia annexed Crimea from Ukraine on 18 March 2014, the Nicaraguan government officially recognized Crimea as a part of Russia.

 On July 12, 2014, Vladimir Putin made an official state visit to Nicaragua, meeting in Managua with President Ortega.

-In November 2020, Nicaragua opened an honorary consulate on the Crimean peninsula.
+In November 2020, Nicaragua opened an honorary consulate on the Crimean peninsula, becoming the first foreign consulate in the region since 2014.

 In June 2022, Russian state TV announced that the President of Nicaragua Daniel Ortega invited Russian Armed Forces to enter his country in the second half of 2022.
-State TV host Olga Skabeeva said: "It's time for Russia to roll out something powerful closer to the American city upon a hill."
+State TV host Olga Skabeeva said: "Its time for Russia to roll out something powerful closer to the American city upon a hill."

 On 12 October 2022, Nicaragua was one of only four countries in the UN which did not vote in favor of condemning Russia for its invasion of Ukraine.
 The resolution was supported by 143 countries while 35 had abstained from voting.
 Nicaragua had been joined in its opposition to the resolution by North Korea, Syria, and Belarus.

-After the 1979 Nicaraguan Revolution, Nicaragua significantly relies on Soviet and Russian military equipment.
+After the 1979 Nicaraguan Revolution, Nicaragua significantly relies on Soviet, Russian, and Warsaw Pact military equipment as a mainstay of its military equipment.
+Through various talks and agreements, including state visits, Nicaragua was able to receive critical support militarily from Russia.
 In February 2025, the country received 5 Mil Mi-17 helicopters, 3 Antonov An-26 military-transport aircraft, as well as 18 ZU-23AE modernized air defense artillery systems as donations from Russia.
+As part of larger defense contracts and agreements, Nicaragua fields a variety of heavy equipment originating from either the USSR or Russia, with one of the newest purchases being 50 T-72B1MS main battle tanks with the first shipments being delivered in 2016.
+The close-knit relations between the two nations resulted in Nicaragua relying on Russia for 90% of all military imports.
+Russia still provides military training to Nicaragua, with a military base the opening of a being opened in 2013 housing by 2016 close to 400 Russian military personnel.
+Nicaragua still operates a variety of AK platforms for its military.

 In July 2025 the president of Nicaragua announced the country's recognition over Russia's claim and annexation of Donetsk, Luhansk, Zaporizhzhia and Kherson, marking it the first Latin American country to recognize the claim.